-the modification or withdrawal of the reservation.'85 As I tried to explain during the 2011 session, this expression alludes to the fact that, independently of the substantive and procedural rules applicable to reservations, contracting States and contracting international organizations could, and in many cases did, engage in an informal dialogue concerning the permissibility, scope and meaning of reservations or objections to reservations formulated by a contracting State or a contracting organization.
-Such a dialogue, which could take place before as well as after a reservation was formulated, can take many forms and employ a wide variety of methods.86 As I stressed, the reservations dialogue had the advantages to prevent positions from becoming fixed, to allow the author of the reservation to explain its reasons and to facilitate better understanding among the parties concerned.
-87 The Commission was convinced and decided to attach, as an Annex to the Guide, the text of 'Conclusions' on the subject ending up with a recommendation asking the General Assembly to 'call upon States and international organizations, as well as monitoring bodies, to initiate and pursue such a reservations dialogue in a pragmatic and transparent manner.'88
+contracting organization.
+Such a dialogue, which can take place before as well as after a reservation was formulated, can take many forms and employ a wide variety of methods.
+As I stressed, the reservations dialogue had the advantages of preventing positions from becoming fixed, allowing the author of the reservation to explain its reasons, and facilitating better understanding among the parties concerned.
+The Commission was convinced and decided to attach, as an Annex to the Guide, the text of 'Conclusions' on the subject, ending up with a recommendation asking the General Assembly to 'call upon States and international organizations, as well as monitoring bodies, to initiate and pursue such a reservations dialogue in a pragmatic and transparent manner'.

 Although partly followed, my proposition to adopt another resolution, this time conceived as a recommendation to the General Assembly concerning technical assistance and assistance in the settlement of disputes concerning reservations, was less successful.
-The recommendation is finally more ambiguous than I would have wished in respect to the settlement of disputes and, instead of being included in the Guide itself, it is lost in the Report of the Commission where it has neither a clear status nor any visibility.89 The idea is that the General Assembly:
+The recommendation is finally more ambiguous than I would have wished in respect of the settlement of disputes and, instead of being included in the Guide itself, it is lost in the Report of the Commission where it has neither a clear status nor any visibility.
+The idea is that the General Assembly: